 🛫 Flights & Transport

-Trainline – For booking trains across Europe.
-The app is a lifesaver when you’re running late and need to buy a ticket last minute.
+Trainline – For train travel across Europe, this app is a lifesaver—especially if you’re running late and still need a ticket.
+No more fumbling at the station kiosk.

 Discover Cars – Best site for comparing rental car prices worldwide.
 If I need a car, I check here first.